 What really is a computer?
 I guess the magic box of the 21st century is the perfect word to describe it!
 If anyone asks what to do with it?
 I would reply, What not!
-A computer is a machine that operates based on calculation, integration, differentiation and logic gates.
-But, that cant describe what computer really is.
+A computer is a machine that operates based on calculation, integration, differentiation, and logic gates.
+But, that cant describes what a computer really is.
 A computer has reached that level which has disclosed the unseen, spoke the unheard, which, literally, has shown the future to us!
 In this article, we’ll compare the supercomputer vs mainframe computer.

-Talking about Supercomputer and mainframe computer, Basically, a supercomputer is a computer with an unbelievable high level of performance compared to a general personal computer or laptop or desktop.
-For example Tianhe 1 & 2, Cray TITAN, IBM Sequoia etc. are the leading supercomputers of the world now.
+Talking about Supercomputer vs mainframe computer, Basically, a supercomputer is a computer with an unbelievable high level of performance compared to a general personal computer or laptop or desktop.
+For example Tianhe 1 & 2, Cray TITAN, IBM Sequoia, etc. are the leading supercomputers of the world now.

 On the other hand, a mainframe computer is a big sized module that is used to run databases smoothly and as a storehouse of information.
 It handles bulk data processing, statistics, and analysis them.